hasibzunair/learn-mlops/gcp_course_notes.md

 Write code as function, define entry point and exit point.
 Does not run forever.
 Function as a service (FaaS)

+Go to Compute Engine and VM instances, create a VM.
+And then:
 ```
 # Launch a GCE instance
 gcloud compute instances list